robaho/keydb/README.md

 uses LSM trees, see https://en.wikipedia.org/wiki/Log-structured_merge-tree

-limitation of max 1024 byte keys, to allow efficient on disk index searching
+limitation of max 1024 byte keys, to allow efficient on disk index searching, but has compressed keys which allows for very efficient storage of time series data (market tick data)in the same table

 # TODOs
 read 'keys' header key into memory for efficient binary search

-key compression

 dbdump and dbload utilities